-Screen Actors Guild.
+Screen Actors Guild - American Federation of Television and Radio Artists.
 The main acting union which protects actor's wages and working conditions.

 The fine a company must pay for using a non-union actor on a union job.

-A project or actor that is not affiliated with or does not belong to an actors union, such as SAG or AFTRA.
+A project or actor that is not affiliated with or does not belong to an actors union, such as SAG-AFTRA.

 When an actor is paid a flat fee instead of residuals.